 2) Macquarie rehabilitated.
 Historian Niall Ferguson highlights the continuities and the changes between Macquarie’s governorship and those of his predecessors.
 "Macquarie was every bit as much of a despot as his naval predecessors ...
 But unlike them, Macquarie was an enlightened despot.
 To him, NSW was not just a land of punishment, but also a land of redemption.
 Under his benign rule, he believed, convicts could be transformed into citizens."
 Governor Macquarie certainly aimed to ensure that the convicts could attain earthly salvation through hard work, obedience and good discipline.
 For every convict that was able to complete their sentence, a generous grant of 30 acres of land awaited them.
 Moreover, Macquarie allowed some convicts to undertake legal roles and aimed to improve the awful conditions aboard the penal ships that were used to transport the felons to Australia.

 3) Macquarie was a Marmite figure.
 He certainly did not please everyone.
 Australia’s reformed criminals no doubt looked upon his munificent land grants positively.
 In addition, Macquarie’s contribution towards the planning and development of Australia’s early towns is undoubted.
 That these towns have stood the test of time constitutes Macquarie's enduring legacy.
-To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional colony.
+To this end, Macquarie was admired by those who viewed his developmental endeavours as a necessary prerequisite in the process of transition from a dedicated penal colony to a fully functional outpost of the British Empire.
 However, there were those in London who viewed Macquarie as financially wasteful, a misguided spendthrift and a colonial loose cannon, beyond the reproach or rebuke of his superiors in London.
-Moreover, there were those in Australia who viewed Macquarie as being overly lenient on the convicts themselves.
+There were those in Australia who viewed Macquarie as being overly lenient on the convicts.
 His unswerving commitment to the provision of land grants was seen by some as a dangerous threat to the social status-quo and the entrenched privileges of Australia's 'free settlers'.
 Moreover, the indigenous aboriginal population continued to suffer significantly while Macquarie was governor as little of substance was done to reign in the settlers' lust for land or moderate the concept of terra nullius, which the British applied to Australia.
 Like Marmite, Macquarie was not to everyone's taste.